PolarbearinBox/College/README.md

-# CSU11013_Programming_Project
+# College
-This is a simple game developed with Processing (a software sketchbook using Java)
+This is a repository to store my college courseworks